Categories:

 The goal of palliative care is to alleviate your symptoms and improve the quality of your life while you experience a chronic, life-threatening illness.
 Unlike curative treatments, which focus on curing the illness, palliative care focuses on helping you live a full life during your illness.

 For many people, palliative care sounds frightening.
-It’s often thought of as a synonym to end-of-life care.
+It’s often thought of as a synonym for end-of-life care.
 But if your GP offers a referral for palliative care, that doesn’t mean your doctor has given up on you, and it doesn’t mean you have to stop receiving treatments for your disease.
+In fact, palliative care isn’t about dying—it’s about living.

-It’s also an important component of end-of-life care, since the meaning of palliative care is to help you be more comfortable as you near the end of life.
+It’s also an important component of end-of-life care since the meaning of palliative care is to help you be more comfortable as you near the end of life.
 Emotional support for you and your loved ones, along with symptom management, are important components of end-of-life care.

 The Difference Between Palliative Care and Hospice Care

-Unlike palliative care, hospice care is short term; it begins only after a medical assessment indicates you have six months or fewer left to live.
+Unlike palliative care, hospice care is short-term.
+It begins only after a medical assessment indicates you have six months or fewer left to live.
 Palliative care, however, can and should begin at any stage of a life-limiting illness.

-How to Create an End of Life Care Plan
+How to Create an End-of-Life Care Plan

-If you are receiving palliative care for a terminal illness, then it’s important to create an end of life care plan.
+If you are receiving palliative care for a terminal illness, then it’s important to create an end-of-life care plan.
 Your plan describes the kind of care you want.
 To create your plan, consider these questions:

 • Where do you want to be for this stage of life?
 You can receive palliative care at home, in hospital, in a hospice, or in an aged care facility.
 The best location for you will depend on your needs, what type of care you want, what equipment and support is needed, and your goals.